-- 1. Extend patterns and find missing terms in them. - 2.
-Describe relationships between adjacent terms in a sequence or between the sequence number of the term and the term. - 3.
-Generate pairs of whole numbers following a given rule (e.g., multiply the first number by 3 and add 2 to get the second number). - 4.
-Write or select a rule for a relationship given some pairs of whole numbers satisfying the relationship.
+- 1. Extend or find missing terms in a well-defined pattern, describe relationships between adjacent terms in a sequence and between the sequence number of the term and the term. - 2.
+Write or select a rule for a relationship given some pairs of whole numbers satisfying the relationship, and generate pairs of whole numbers following a given rule (e.g., multiply the first number by 3 and add 2 to get the second number).